 An SEO strategy is the process of planning and implementing how to optimise your website for increased search engine visibility.
 It’s also about understanding how SEO fits into your overall sales and marketing strategy.

 TL;DR Version: An SEO strategy is a process you follow to get more organic traffic and sales from search engines.

-Here are the steps to implementing an SEO strategy in 2021:
+Here are the steps to implementing a successful SEO strategy in 2022:

-TL;DR Version: Set your SEO goals for getting more leads and sales, not more traffic.
+TL;DR Version: Set your SEO goals on getting more leads and sales, not more traffic.

 You’re here because you want more traffic, right?

 But remember…not all traffic is created equal.

-The quality of traffic you get can make or break your SEO strategy.
+The quality of traffic you get makes a huge difference to the success of your SEO campaign.

 The best SEO strategies focus on increasing revenue NOT more traffic.